Using the Pitt Software Update Service

-The Pitt Software Update Service will help protect your computer against vulnerabilities in the Windows operating system, but it is not a replacement for the use of anti-virus software.
-It is important that you continue to use anti-virus software, such as Symantec AntiVirus, and that you update the software frequently.
+The Pitt Software Update Service will help protect your computer against vulnerabilities in the Windows operating system, but it is not a replacement for the use of antivirus software.
+It is important that you continue to use antivirus software, such as Antivirus (Symantec Endpoint Protection), and that you update the software frequently.

-Symantec Endpoint Protection is available at no cost to students, faculty, and staff from the Software Download Service at My Pitt.
-It is also available at all campus computing labs or from the Technical Support Desk at the University Store on Fifth.
+Antivirus (Symantec Endpoint Protection) is available at no cost to students, faculty, and staff from the Software Download Service at My Pitt.
+It is also available at all Student Computing Labs or from the Walk-In Support Desk at the University Store on Fifth.